dddrrreee/cs240lx-20spr/labs/12-interrupt-based-checks/README.md

 ## Part 1: interrupt based checking.

 In this part, integrate the timer code with your checking code.
-  1. You should check if the interrupted pc was within your memory checking code.
-You can figure out the code range by putting a sentinal routine at the start of `ckalloc.c`:
+  1. You should check if the interrupted PC was within your memory checking code.
+You can figure out the code range by putting a sentinel routine at the start of `ckalloc.c`:

             void ckalloc_start(void) {}

-     and a sentinal routine at the end:
+     and a sentinel routine at the end:

             void ckalloc_end(void) {}